 I found goat leads made of strong material that worked great.
 You may also find a more affordable option at your local pet store.
 You want them to be about 11-12 inches long so your goat has enough room to eat without feeling confined.

 No matter what goat tether or strap you choose, make sure it is made of durable material so it will safely and securely hold your goats.

 You will want to have a strong attachment to keep the leads securely in place.
 I was a bit leery about this part since my goats had never been tethered before.
 My goal was to have something that would hold them so they could not get loose and hurt themselves or the other goats.

 We opted to use steel eyebolts that were 1″.
 Not only where they easy to install they have been working perfectly for years now.

 We chose a height that was comfortable for each of our goats and spaced the leads far enough apart so that one goat couldn’t bother another while they were eating.

 Our eye hooks needed to be stretched just a bit to allow us to fit the canvas trap of the tether into the hook.
-This we easily did by using a vice and a steel grow bar.
-Make sure you only move the opening enough to fit the lead into eye bolt.
-If you open it too much you risk the lead coming out during feeding.
+This we easily did by using a vice, and a steel grow bar.
+Make sure you only move the opening enough to fit the lead into the eye bolt.
+If you open it too much, you risk the lead coming out during feeding.